The Daniel Stolpe Archive at UCSC

 Daniel Stolpe, Artist

-Margaret Gordon, Library Development Officer UCSC
+Margaret Gordon, Former Library Development Officer UCSC

 Christine Bunting,